Key Takeaways

 The Law Is Clear: Retaliation Is Prohibited

-Title VII of the Civil Rights Act at 42 U.S.C. § 2000e-3(a) explicitly prohibits retaliation against employees who:
+Title VII of the Civil Rights Act at 42 U.S.C. § 2000e-3(a) prohibits retaliation against employees who:

 - File a charge of discrimination with the EEOC